 Acetyl L-Carnitine (ALCAR)

 ALCAR is quite similar to the supplement L-carnitine which is regularly taken by athletes to increase their energy, metabolism and flexibility.
 But the “acetyl” part of Acetyl L-carnatine is what makes ALCAR more effective as a brain-boosting supplement.
 It combines with other substances in the body (including coenzyme A) to form acetyl-COA, which works to improve cognitive functions.
 Specifically, it improves both temporal and spatial memory and limits damage to the hippocampus caused by oxidation.
 There are additional central nervous system effects which apparently benefit the brain as well, but those are still under investigation.
-The supplement has been used with some success as a treatment for cognitive issues caused by other medical problems as well, including alcoholism and Lyme disease.
+The supplement has been used with some success as a treatment for cognitive issues caused by other medical problems as well, including alcoholism and Lyme issues.

-Studies have been done with ALCAR on Alzheimer’s disease patients, showing that it was effective in helping to prevent mental decline in early-onset subjects.
+Studies have been done with ALCAR on memory issues patients, showing that it was effective in helping to prevent mental decline in early-onset subjects.
 Anecdotally, those who have used it say they’ve realized an improvement in their attention span and clarity of thought, as well as how fast they can recall facts.
 ALCAR is also believed to be a neuro-protector and antioxidant, which can contribute to increased brain health.

 Many people know about creatine for its bodybuilding benefits.
 Specifically, creatine increases the energy absorption of your cells and boosts muscle power/mass.
 However, that’s not all creatine does!
 Creatine has been linked to a number of cognitive benefits in university studies around the world.
 It’s been shown to improve memory and focus, for example.